 One student is removed from class every fifteen minutes and becomes one of the "living dead."
 A uniformed officer and a counselor enter the classroom and read each student's obituary to those remaining in the class.
-The obituary is posted in the classroom for the remainder of the school year.
 Simultaneously, the parents of each living dead student are given their child's death notification by a uniformed officer and/or chaplain.